MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/view-only-meeting-experience.md

 Attendees who join after the main meeting capacity is reached have a view-only experience.
 These attendees can join the view-only experience through desktop, web, and Teams mobile (Android and iOS).

 As an admin, you can assign this policy to organizers, allowing the view-only experience for attendees who join their meetings after the 900-user capacity is reached.
-If you disable the view-only experience, meeting attendance is limited to the first 900 attendees.
+If you turn off the view-only experience, meeting attendance is limited to the first 1,000 attendees.

 ## Teams view-only experience controls